apostrophecms/docs/docs/guide/pages.md

 | `data.page._ancestors` | Page data for pages one level *above* the active page. |
 | `data.page._children` | Page data for pages one level *below* the active page. |

+By default, one level of children are available on each ancestor, as well as on the home page and `data.page`.

 With that available data, we could construct navigation for the website header using the Nunjucks `{% for %}` loop tag.
 The `layout.html` `beforeMain` block could look like:

 ```django